OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 ## Database

-* 492 attributes in one Entity is perhaps too much :)
+* Avoid having hundreds of attributes in one Entity
-* Attribute with size 4000 is perhaps too much :)
+* Avoid large attributes (e.g. length of 4000)
 * Check the Delete Rule of Foreign Keys to an Entity.
 * Remember to set the Is Mandatory property
 * Add descriptions at least to the Entities